Simulated Code Interdisciplinary Team Training

-The purpose of Simulated Code Interdisciplinary Team Training (SCITT) is to train high performing teams to avoid and manage hazardous errors within the framework of complex and dynamic crisis situations.
-The goal of the SCITT program is to improve the safety, reliability and quality of patient care services.
-The Code team at OHSU is an interdisciplinary team that includes a Critical Care Fellow, Anesthesiologist, Respiratory Therapist, and three ICU RNs.
+The purpose of Simulated Code Interdisciplinary Team Training (SCITT) is to train high performing teams to respond quickly and safely in cardio-respiratory arrest situations.
+The goal of the SCITT program is to improve safety, reliability and patient care by improving communication and avoiding errors.
+The Code team at OHSU is an interprofessional team that includes a Critical Care Fellow, Anesthesiologist, Respiratory Therapist, Pharmacist and three ICU RNs.

 The SCITT Session

-The SCITT session is an interdisciplinary mock code followed by a facilitated debriefing session.
+The SCITT session is an interprofessional mock code followed by a facilitated debriefing session.

 - Duration: 1 hour session that include mock code, debrief, and evaluation

 - Frequency: 2-3 times per month